ihrapsa/KlipperWrt/README.md

            - do `mkdir ~/klipper_config`  and  `mkdir ~/gcode_files` .
 Locate your `.cfg` file inside `~/klipper/config/` copy it to `~/klipper_config` and rename it to `printer.cfg`
 - **6.5 Restart klipper** - do `service klipper restart` or `/etc/init.d/klipper restart`
 - **6.6 Build `klipper.bin` file**
             - Building is not mandatory to be done on the device that hosts klippy.
-To build it on this box you would need a lot of dependencies that are not available for OpenWrt so I just used my pc running ubuntu - I used a custom baud: `230400` since the default `250000` did not work for me)
+To build it on this box you would need a lot of dependencies that are not available for OpenWrt so I just used my pc running ubuntu: On a different computer running linux (or VM or live USB) -> Clone klipper just like you did before -> `cd klipper` -> `make menuconfig` -> use the configurations specific to your mainboard (Check the header inside your `printer.cfg` file for details).
+:exclamation: use custom baud: `230400` since the default `250000` did not work for me
+-> once configured run `make` -> if succesfull the firmware will be inside `./out/klipper.bin` -> flash the mainboard:(check header of `printer.cfg` again - some mainboards need the `.bin` file renamed a certain way) copy the `.bin` file on a sd card -> plug the card with the printer off -> turn printer on and wait a minute -> Done (Depending on your mainboard/printer/lcd you will probably not have a sign that the mainboard got flashed so don't worry) - if at the end of this guide the client cannot connect to the klipper firmware usually the problem is with the `.bin` file building or flashing process.

 </details>